Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 13. Easter Triduum

 This spinning paper plate spins to reveal the days of the Triduum until Easter.
 You'll find the directions for this spinning paper plate project at Catholic Inspired.
+Scan down on the page for this project.

 14. Seashell Cross